How Do I Know Which Interpretation Is Correct? A Comparative Look at Judaism, Christianity, and Islam

 Where they agree

-Despite their differences, all three traditions share several striking agreements on this question:
+Despite their differences, all three traditions share several core convictions about interpretation:

 Where they disagree